kylebustard/trackle_app/README.md

 - Email summary to recruiters
 - x Needs to be documented if employee did not log overtime
 - x Need to update end_date when confirmed
-- Update AuditLog status when an overtime is rejected
+- x Update AuditLog status when an overtime is rejected
-- Update buttons on employee homepage for mobile
+- x Update buttons on employee homepage for mobile
-- Update buttons to include time span
+- x Update buttons to include time span
 - Update button sort order on employee homepage
 - Remove unnecessary nav bar buttons for managers
 - Fix admin dash bug